gsimon75-android/Android_TV_BootAnimation/README.md

 }
 ```

-3. If one of these fields is present and 1, and a corresponding data file is also present if it makes sense for that command
+3. If some of these fields are present and 1, and the corresponding data files are also present (if it makes sense for those commands)
 4. Then the corresponding property will be set to 1

 This is will trigger the service, that execute the script, and that will actually do the job.